jconorgrogan/CLARKGPT/README.md

 # CLARKGPT
-Reduce halluciations, easily invoke Chain-of-thought, understands and avoids its weaknesses, helps you debug your prompt to see where AI might be misinterpreting you.
-Generally produces FAR better outcomes on almost any task.
+Simply adding the below in front of any of your GPT4 promps will produce FAR more accurate outcomes on almost any task.
 This is predominently a GPT4 prompt, though occasionaly may work with 3.5

 Features:
 1.Tested against recent GPT4 studies; produced significantly better output.
-Of 20 previously "unsolved problems" GOATGPT was able to correctly solve 11 of them. https://twitter.com/jconorgrogan/status/1657179721187115009
+Of 20 previously "unsolved problems" GOATGPT was able to correctly solve 11 of them (See excel file in this github)
-2. Solves Math Olympiad proofs
-3. Significantly less hallucinations
-4. Tested against most viral GPT4 fails
+2. Significantly less hallucinations.
+Steers away from GPT blindspots on brute force problems, riddles, and complex math calcs
 5. Enables you to clearly identify issues in GPT's logic or assumptions.
-6. Steers away from GPT blindspots on brute force problems, riddles, and complex math calcs

 Replace the final line (What is 407 % 201) with any prompt you have If GPT cuts off (if it reaches the token limit) type: ```` continue